deeplearning4j/deeplearning4j/word2vec.md

 ### <a name="features">Word2Vec Features on Deeplearning4j</a>

 * Weights update after model serialization/deserialization was added.
-That is, you can update model state with, say, 200GB of new text by calling `loadFullModel`, adding `TokenizerFactory` and `SentenceIterator` to it, and calling fit() on your restored model.
+That is, you can update model state with, say, 200GB of new text by calling `loadFullModel`, adding `TokenizerFactory` and `SentenceIterator` to it, and calling `fit()` on the restored model.
 * Option for multiple datasources for vocab construction was added.
 * Epochs and Iterations can be specified separately, although they are both typically "1".
 * Word2Vec.Builder has this option: `hugeModelExpected`.
 If set to `true`, the vocab will be periodically truncated during the build.